 What independent verification means

-Independent verification means the verifier does not need to call GeoClear's application servers to check whether a receipt is valid.
+Independent verification means the verifier does not need to call GeoClear's application servers to check whether a record is valid.
 A verifier can use:

 - the retained operational evidence